shib1111111/Grocery-Store-App/README.md

 ```bash
 python app.py
 ```
-Visit the provided local URL (usually http://localhost:5000) in your web browser to access the app. or directly go to deployed server url : https://grocery-store-tk56.onrender.com/
+Visit the provided local URL (usually http://localhost:5000) in your web browser to access the app. <br>

+or directly go to deployed server url : https://grocery-store-tk56.onrender.com/